How To Freeze Strawberries

 Our practice where we live is to try to go organic whenever possible.
 This ensures we are freezing strawberries that are the healthiest for our family.

-For that reason, you will want to pick early in the morning so you have the rest of the day to do your prep and freeze work.
+A good guide to follow is to pick early in the morning so you have the rest of the day to prep and freeze.

-This way you can cut out the blemish and freeze as usual.
-Any overripe berries can be set aside to enjoy now.
+As you are cleaning if you see any overripe berries can be set aside to enjoy now.

 SLCG Pro Tip: Don’t toss your berry cuttings.
-Chickens and pigs love strawberries and your tops will be a lovely treat for them.
-If you do not have livestock to give your cuttings to, you add them to your compost bin instead.
+Chickens and pigs love strawberries, and your tops will be a lovely treat for them.
+If you do not have livestock to give your cuttings to, add them to your compost bin instead.

-After your berries are washed place them in a colander to remove some of the excess moisture.
-Next, gently place the berries onto a layer of paper towels to continue air drying.
+After your berries are washed, place them in a colander to remove some of the excess moisture.
+When the dripping is done, gently place the berries onto a layer of paper towels to continue air drying.

 Step #5.
 Do a pre-freeze of your berries.

-After you have allowed your berries to dry you will want to place them on a foil-lined cookie sheet and set them in the freezer for about 20-40 minutes.
+This one tip will completely change how your berries freeze from now on.
+After allowing your berries to dry, you will want to place them on a cookie sheet lined with foil or parchment paper and set them in the freezer for about 20-40 minutes.

-SLCG Pro Tip: While you are waiting for the berries to freeze, you can work on dating your freezer bags or containers.
+SLCG Pro Tip: While you are waiting for the berries to freeze, you can work on dating and prepping your freezer bags or containers.

-Remove one cookie sheet at a time and quickly place your desired portions into already labeled 1 quart freezer bags.
-I like to add about 2 cups to each bag so I know ahead of time just how much a bag contains for specific recipes when needed.
+Remove one cookie sheet at a time and quickly place your desired portions into labeled 1-quart freezer bags.
+I like to add about 2 cups to each bag, so I know ahead of time just how much a bag contains for specific recipes when needed.

 Be sure to work quickly so the berries do not begin to thaw while you are transferring them into freezer bags.

-SLCG Pro Tip: For a more organized freezer, keep froze fruits together so you can quickly find what you need without risk of partial thawing that can happen if the door is open too long.
+SLCG Pro Tip: For a more organized freezer, keep frozen fruits together so you can quickly find what you need without the risk of partial thawing that can happen if the door is open too long.

 There is nothing worse than losing food to freezer burn, and these baskets really help to keep things organized.